-If you understand the coding guidelines involving causal relationships and the word “with” in the Alphabetic Index of the ICD-10-CM coding manual, making assumptions about hypertension and heart disease should not be difficult.
+If you understand the ICD-10-CM coding guidelines involving causal relationships and the word “with” in the Alphabetic Index of the ICD-10-CM coding manual, coding for hypertension and heart disease in ICD-10-CM should not be difficult.

 Question: Patient has congestive heart failure due to hypertension.
 Assign the ICD-10-CM code(s).

-According to the 2018 ICD-10-CM Coding Guidelines, the coder may assume a causal relationship between hypertension and heart disease, because the two conditions are linked by the term “with” in the Alphabetic Index.
+According to the 2022 ICD-10-CM Coding Guidelines, the coder may assume a causal relationship between hypertension and heart involvement, because the two conditions are linked by the term “with” in the Alphabetic Index.
 Even if the documentation does not specifically state that the two conditions are related, we can and should code them as related…

 Unless the documentation specifically states the conditions are not related.

-When looking up Hypertension in the Alphabetic Index, see Hypertension, heart, with heart failure (congestive) I11.0.
-In the Tabular, I11.0 refers to Hypertensive heart disease with heart failure.
+When looking up Hypertension in the Alphabetic Index, see Hypertension, hypertensive (accelerated) (benign) (essential) (idiopathic) (malignant) (systemic)/with/heart failure (congestive) I11.0.
+In the Tabular, we can verify the correct code as:

-Synonym for Hypertensive heart disease is Hypertensive heart failure.
+Another term listed under I11.0, Hypertensive heart disease with heart failure, is Hypertensive heart failure.

 There is a note under I11.0 that states “Use additional code to identify type of heart failure (I50.-).”